Geopotential: Normal potential

 Obviously, this value depends on the assumption that the potential goes asymptotically to zero at infinity ($R \to \infty$), as is common in physics.
 For practical purposes it makes more sense to choose the zero point of normal gravity to be that of the reference ellipsoid, and refer the potentials of other points to this.

 Disturbing potential

-Once a clean, smooth geopotential field $U$ has been constructed matching the known GRS80 reference ellipsoid with an equipotential surface (we call such a field a normal potential) we can subtract it from the true (measured) potential $W$ of the real Earth.
+Once a clean, smooth geopotential field $U$ has been constructed, matching the known GRS80 reference ellipsoid with an equipotential surface (we call such a field a normal potential), it can be subtracted from the true (measured) potential $W$ of the real Earth.
 The result is defined as T, the disturbing potential:

-The disturbing potential T is numerically a great deal smaller than U or W, and captures the detailed, complex variations of the true gravity field of the actually existing Earth from point-to-point, as distinguished from the overall global trend captured by the smooth mathematical ellipsoid of the normal potential.
+The disturbing potential T is numerically a much smaller than U or W and captures the detailed, complex variations of the true gravity field of the actually existing Earth from point to point, as distinguished from the overall global trend captured by the smooth mathematical ellipsoid of the normal potential.